 - 3.7.
 Maintaining an adequate land supply throughout the plan period and carrying forward the housing requirements of the Core Strategy is the main role of the Housing Site Allocations DPD (HSADPD).
-It seeks to implement the framework that has been set by the CS by allocating non-strategic sites across West Berkshire. - 38.
-Of most relevance to the Compton NDP is the allocation within the plan for the residentialled mixed use redevelopment of the Pirbright Site (see figure 2 below) HSA DPD Policy HSA23 sets out the framework for development on this 15ha site (9.1ha of development land) to provide approximately 140 dwellings with a mix of community and employment space.
-This creates the basis on which any future planning application must be prepared and determined. - 39.
+It seeks to implement the framework that has been set by the CS by allocating non-strategic sites across West Berkshire. - 3.8.
+Of most relevance to the Compton NDP is the allocation within the plan for the residential-led mixed use redevelopment of the Pirbright Site (see figure 2 below) HSA DPD Policy HSA23 sets out the framework for development on this 15ha site (9.1ha of development land) to provide approximately 140 dwellings with a mix of community and employment space.
+This creates the basis on which any future planning application must be prepared and determined. - 3.9.
 The formal allocation (extract of which is at appendix 1) updates a Supplementary Planning Document (SPD) adopted in September 2013, which was produced through engagement with the Parish Council, local community and landowners.
-The allocation by the HSADPD followed examination with the Inspector concluding in their report2 the following matters: - It is essential that any development respects the location of the site within the AONB and is compatible with the character and appearance in the village (para 97). - The significant areas required for landscape buffers are justified in order to ensure that, in particular, the visual consequences of the development on the AONB would be acceptable (para 97).
+The allocation by the HSADPD followed examination with the Inspector concluding in their report1 the following matters: - "It is essential that any development respects the location of the site within the AONB and is compatible with the character and appearance in the village (para 97). - The significant areas required for landscape buffers are justified in order to ensure that, in particular, the visual consequences of the development on the AONB would be acceptable (para 97). - There is a risk that the provision of any such significant number of new dwellings (in addition to those under HSA23) in a relatively small settlement could have detrimental consequences, not only on the character of the village but also on the community itself (para 98). - The implementation of a scheme would be viable in accordance with HSA DPD Policy HSA23 for 140 homes (para 99).

-2 File Ref: PINS/W0340/429/6 (06th April 2017) Inspector's Report on the examination into the West Berkshire Housing Site Allocations Development Plan Document
+1 File Ref: PINS/W0340/429/6 (06th April 2017) Inspector's Report on the examination into the West Berkshire Housing Site Allocations Development Plan Document